-Most eCommerce businesses have had orders or inquiries from customers with an APO or FPO shipping address.
-Now, like most eCommerce businesses you probably want to fulfill every order possible, but what is an APO or FPO address and how do I ship my goods there?
+Most eCommerce businesses get orders or inquiries from customers with an APO or FPO shipping address.
+Now, like most eCommerce businesses, you likely want to fulfill every order possible.
+But what is an APO or FPO address, and how do I ship my goods there?

 What is an APO or FPO?

 APO and FPO are abbreviations used by the US Military Postal Service to deliver mail and packages to military personnel overseas.
-APO stands for Army post office and associates with the Army and Air Force.
-FPO stands for Fleet Post Office and associates with the Navy and its ships.
+APO stands for Army Post Office and is associated with the US Army and Air Force.
+FPO stands for Fleet Post Office and is associated with the Navy and its ships.

-APO and FPO addresses enable the USPS to deliver mail to military members overseas.
+APO and FPO addresses enable the USPS to deliver mail to overseas military members.
 When the mail is delivered to the APO or FPO by the USPS, the staff will forward the mail to the recipient’s proper military division.
 The division will then deliver the package to the individual.

 How do I ship APO and FPO packages?

 APO and FPO packages must be sent via USPS.
 Overseas US military bases are considered a domestic shipment, which means you need to select the United States as the ship-to country.
 Do not select the country where the base is located.
 Military postage rates are the same as U.S. domestic postage rates, because the APO or FPO pays the transportation costs to the final destination.